SiWolf/SCORE/README.md

 Please cite the following:

-Wolf, S. (2018).
-SCORE: Smart Consensus Of RNA Expression pipelines - a consensus tool for detecting differentially expressed genes in bacteria.
-Free University of Berlin, 2018.
+Wolf, S. (2018) SCORE: Smart Consensus Of RNA Expression pipelines - a consensus tool for detecting differentially expressed genes in bacteria.
+Free University of Berlin.